 Fish Poisoning and Shellfish Poisoning

 Ciguatera poisoning may result from eating any of > 400 species of fish from the tropical reefs of Florida, the West Indies, or the Pacific, where a dinoflagellate produces a toxin that accumulates in the flesh of the fish.
 Older fish and large fish (eg, grouper, snapper, kingfish) contain more toxin.
 No known processing procedures, including cooking, are protective, and flavor is unaffected.
-A commercial product is available to test for ciguatoxin in fish.
+No commercial product is available to test for ciguatoxin in fish.

 IV mannitol has been suggested as a treatment, but no clear benefit has been shown.